-This is my very first post in CiteHR.
-The question posted here has been buzzing through my head for a long time and I have been asking around in discussions locally, with some of my colleagues and other HR professionals outside my organization.
+Hello Everyone, This is my very first post in CiteHR.
+The question posted here has been buzzing through my head for a long time, and I have been asking around in discussions locally, with some of my colleagues and other HR professionals outside my organization.
 I wanted to expose foreign HR professionals to this question to see any possible variation in response to this issue, thus increasing my own knowledge a bit further on this topic.
 So any response is welcome.
-Counter query, critic, positive, negative, any kind of feedback will be helpful.
+Counter query, critique, positive, negative, any kind of feedback will be helpful.
 It will be highly appreciated.

 Scenario 1

-As an HR Manager, consider existing staff to remain in same salary year after year if that staff has no other place to go to or no other option of employment.
-To make sure of that, you don’t give enough opportunity to the staff to grow and advance in their career through more relevant work exposure or training.
-This will ensure the staffs’ incapacity to increase his/her skills’ demand in the market and your organization will have a constant, low-cost workforce which is secured from heavy turn-over.
+As an HR Manager, consider existing staff remaining on the same salary year after year if that staff has no other place to go or no other employment options.
+To ensure this, you don’t give enough opportunity to the staff to grow and advance in their career through more relevant work exposure or training.
+This will ensure the staff's incapacity to increase his/her skills' demand in the market, and your organization will have a constant, low-cost workforce that is secured from heavy turnover.

 Scenario 2

-As an HR Manager, consider existing staff as organization’s most valuable resource based on their experience and expertise in their respective fields.
-You increase their capability through training and more on the job exposure to new learning so that they can perform better.
-But you know that this will increase their skills’ demand in the market thus, increasing their options for switching your organization.
-Therefore, to hold them, you give them competitive wages for which you incur heavy operating cost.
+As an HR Manager, consider existing staff as the organization’s most valuable resource based on their experience and expertise in their respective fields.
+You increase their capability through training and more on-the-job exposure to new learning so that they can perform better.
+But you know that this will increase their skills' demand in the market, thus increasing their options for switching your organization.
+Therefore, to hold them, you give them competitive wages, for which you incur heavy operating costs.

 1. Staff who are at entry level performing regular, clerical, repetitive tasks

-2. Staff who are at mid-level who may or may not be supervising some entry level staff and performing tasks more into reporting, analytically thinking and finding scopes for development
+2. Staff who are at mid-level who may or may not be supervising some entry-level staff and performing tasks more into reporting, analytical thinking, and finding scopes for development

 Thank you for reading.